 This offer type will work well when offering a volume discount on multiple products, an entire collection, or your whole catalog.
 This is because the percentage is relative to the cart’s value and will never give customers too good of a deal.
 Let’s say you’re selling jewellery and the pieces in your store vary from $5 to $150.
 If you’re offering 10% off when someone buys any three pieces, that 10% could vary from a savings of as little as $1.50 all the way up to $45.
 But no matter the combination of products, the savings will never slash your profits by too much.

 Like the dollar amount discount, this offer type works best when offering a volume discount on a single product or collection with similarly-priced products.
 The difference?
 You can let your customers know the exact price of their order upfront.
 Let’s go back to the sock example.
 You could promote “Five pairs of socks for $80” on your homepage and your customers won’t have to do any calculations themselves.

-This is another reason why Ultimate Special Offers outpaces the other options.
-With Ultimate Special Offers you can schedule the timing of your sales in advance so you don’t need to worry about waking up early to turn it on or staying up late to turn it off.
+This is another area where Ultimate Special Offers can help you out: the app allows you to schedule the timing of your sales in advance so you don’t need to worry about waking up early to turn it on or staying up late to turn it off.
 This will leave you more time to work on last-minute marketing materials to promote your sale!

 Find more helpful articles in The ultimate guide to starting an online store.